-Push the upper meter button or upper button and hold it in until the average mileage values resets to "--. -."
+• Push the lower meter button and hold it in until the average mileage values resets to "--. -."

-○ When the battery is disconnected, the average mileage resets to "--.-."

-After resetting the average mileage, the numerical value is not displayed until the vehicle has travelled 100 m (328 ft).
+○ When the battery is disconnected, the average mileage resets to "--.-." ○ After resetting the average mileage, the numerical value is not displayed until the vehicle has travelled 100 m (328 ft).